Go Back

 Flash flood risk to increase farther east

-As the storm progresses slowly from the High Plains to the Ozark Mountains, heavy rainfall will become a more widespread danger.
+As the storm progresses slowly through the Ozark Mountains, heavy rainfall will become a more widespread danger.
 Rainfall totals could reach 4-8 inches in pockets from eastern Oklahoma to far northeastern Louisiana, raising the risk for flash flooding in urban areas and along small streams.

 The AccuWeather Local StormMax™ total rainfall for this multiple-day event is 10 inches.